Tinkerforge/doc/en/source/Software/IPConnection_MATLAB.rst

   ipcon = java_new("com.tinkerforge.IPConnection");

-.. matlab:function:: public void IPConnection::connect(String host, int port)
+.. matlab:function:: void IPConnection::connect(String host, int port)

  Creates a TCP/IP connection to the given ``host`` and ``port``.
 The host and port can refer to a Brick Daemon or to a WIFI/Ethernet Extension.